HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_pacman.md

 clang++ prog.cpp -IC:/msys64/clang64/include/AL
 ```

+The `-I` flag can also be replaced with `-isystem` (e.g. `-isystemC:/msys64/clang64/include/AL`).
+This additionally disables warnings coming from those headers, which is a good thing (they are useful only for the developers of those libraries, not for you).

 ### Step 2: Make sure calling functions works

 The previous step alone isn't enough.
 If you now try to call any function from this library, you'll see a different error: